4-H Youth Development

 - Kansas 4-H Youth Development has a policy for open enrollment.
 Eligible youth may enroll in Kansas 4-H Youth Development programs at any time of the year.

 - Youth wanting to join must be 7 years old and not older than 18 prior to January 1 of the current year in order to be eligible for 4-H. 4-H members who are selected as winners in late summer or fall, and who turn 19 before January 1, cannot compete in state or national contests, awards, or recognition programs.

 - Youth ages 5—6 years old prior to January 1 of the current 4-H year are eligible to participate in the Cloverbuds project which is offered through the 4-H clubs.
 Cloverbuds members are encouraged to attend Cloverbuds county-wide project meetings.
 (See Cloverbuds Section for policies.)

 - Some of your questions may be answered in Frequently Asked Questions

 We would love to have you as a Volunteer Project Leader!
 Do you have a knowledge you could share with youth?
-If you would like to be a 4-H Volunteer Project Leader in your county, complete a VIP Leader Application, then contact your local extension office.
+If you would like to be a 4-H Volunteer Project Leader in your county, contact your local extension office.
 Project Leaders may have from 1 to many meetings to help instruct members.

 (Note) If these do not open properly in your browser, use Google Chrome browser.